 My Egg Foo Young recipe is already a leftover makeover because you can fill the egg-y patties with leftover protein and vegetables.
 The next day, you can tuck leftover Egg Foo Young patties into these tasty sandwiches!
 Voilà!

 I always make a double-batch of Egg Foo Young patties so I can use the leftovers to make St. Paul Sandwiches.
 When you’re hangry, you can assemble one in just a few minutes if you have all the ingredients on hand!

 What Type of Paleo Bread Can You Use?

 Luckily, paleo-friendly grain-free bread is not so hard to find these days!
-There are lots of great paleo sandwich bread recipes online, including this one by Danielle Walker.
+I have a terrific paleo sandwich bread recipe in my green cookbook on page 46 (Gwyneth Paltrow made it and loved it!).
 You can also buy a terrific paleo sandwich bread mix from Legit Bread Company.
 Too lazy to bake?
 You can buy fabulous paleo-and keto-friendly loaves from Misfits Bakehouse!
 They ship nationwide and you can order them here.

 Guinness World Records Title!

 On August 6, 2020, I helped set a Guinness Worlds Record title with this sandwich!
 I joined Al Roker alongside chefs from around the country in this year’s Rokerthon: Al’s Great American Sandwich Relay to break a new Guinness World Records record for the most sandwiches consecutively assembled live!